mblunier/betgame/brasil2014/README.txt

   result_server (default: wm2014.rolotec.ch)
 	The name of the server providing match results.
 Any instance of the betgame where results are entered may be used.

+  items_per_page
+	The number of items shown on pages with pagination.

   scoring_exacthit (default: 5)
 	The number of points for an exact hit.